The main differences between a toaster oven and a conventional oven lie in size, energy efficiency, cooking capacity, and versatility.

 Safety Features

-Conventional ovens generally include built-in safety features as well, such as automatic shut-off and oven doors designed to remain cool to the touch.
+Conventional ovens generally include built-in safety features, such as automatic shut-off and oven doors designed to remain cool to the touch.
 Higher-end models might also offer child locks and other advanced safety options.
-While both types of ovens strive to ensure user safety, the specific features can vary by model and brand.
+Ovens strive to ensure user safety, the specific features can vary by model and brand.

 Portability